 NICHOLAS BROWNE CHALLENGE

-Departs from Tairua at 7.30am on Saturday morning and will arrive in Thames at 8.30am
+Departs from Whitianga at 7.30am on Saturday morning and will arrive in Tairua at 8.30am

 Cost is $20 per person - no bikes - Bikes will need to be left at the Thames Registration (secure location provided) beforehand.